pawurb/WaitForIt/README.md

 ### Custom conditions

-If time and event count conditions are not enough for your scenario you can also define a custom conditions closure:
+If time and event count based conditions are not enough for your scenario you can also define a custom conditions closure:

 ``` swift
 struct ShowLowEnergyAlertOnce: ScenarioProtocol {